Wireless Remote Control with micro:bit

 For the micro:bot, insert the 4xAA battery pack into the barrel jack.

 Then move the switch labeled as RUN MOTORS to the ON position.
-Pressing on the drive button (P16) and up button (P0) on the gamer:bit will cause the micro:bot to drive forward.
+Pressing on the drive button (P16) and up button (P0) on the controller:bit will cause the micro:bot to drive forward.
 You should also see the LED array animate.